raduqj/cmdX/README.md

 CMDX IS A OP SCRIPT!
-IT HAS f3x
+IT HAS f3x.
-Best in family paradise
+Best in family paradise.
 (tested and working on jjsploit,synapse and krnl)